Spin-up and spin distribution of stellar black holes grown by gas accretion in proto-stellar clusters: Conclusion

 Our predicted spin-mass correlation is most likely to survive in clusters that later evolve into GCs, where repeated mergers are expected to be inefficient.
 By contrast, if the cluster migrates to, or is formed inside, the galactic nucleus and becomes part of a NSC, repeated mergers may erase the correlation, depending mainly on the merger timescales and the growth history of the NSC.

 Finally, we stress that the stochastic nature of the process also underlies the presence of low-spin, high-mass outliers for sufficiently massive clusters representative of the Cosmic Gems population.
-Specifically, we expect $\sim 1$ mass-gap BH per cluster with low spin $a_{*} \lesssim 0.1$.
-Massive BHs ($m_{\rm BH} \gtrsim 500\,{\rm M}_\odot$) with low spin $a_{*} \lesssim 0.3$ are significantly more rare but cannot be excluded.
+Specifically, we expect $\sim 1$ mass-gap BH per cluster with a low spin of $a_{*} \lesssim 0.1$.
+Massive BHs ($m_{\rm BH} \gtrsim 500\,{\rm M}_\odot$) with a low spin of $a_{*} \lesssim 0.3$ are significantly rarer but cannot be excluded.

-Thus, our proposed BH spin and mass growth channel has two distinctive signatures: primarily, the spin-mass correlation of Figure \ref{fig:a_m_fin}, mathematically expressed by the characteristic saturating exponential profile of the BH spin distribution, as in Eq.~(\ref{eq:a_med}); second, the presence of low-spin, high-mass BH outliers, which are difficult to explain with the repeated-merger channel.
-Possible important avenues for future work include (i) the analysis of GW data to identify potential candidates of our proposed channel based on these two signatures, and to distinguish them from those produced by the repeated-merger channel; (ii) the calculation of the contribution to the GW background generated by accreting BBHs in such gaseous proto-stellar clusters; (iii) the calculation of IMBH binary merger rates in these environments, which is important for the planned LISA mission.
+Thus, our proposed BH spin and mass growth channel has two distinctive signatures: primarily, the spin-mass correlation of Fig. \ref{fig:a_m_fin}, mathematically expressed by the characteristic saturating exponential profile of the BH spin distribution, as in Eq.~(\ref{eq:a_med}); second, the presence of low-spin, high-mass BH outliers, which are difficult to explain with the repeated-merger channel.
+Possible important avenues for future work include (i) the analysis of GW data to identify potential candidates of our proposed channel based on these two signatures, and to distinguish them from those produced by the repeated-merger channel; (ii) the calculation of the contribution to the GW background generated by accreting BBHs in such gaseous proto-stellar clusters; and (iii) the calculation of IMBH binary merger rates in these environments, which is important for the planned LISA mission.